berleon/libtrees/README.md

 ## B-Tree

-The B-Tree implementation is kind of working within a single thread.
+The B-Tree implementation is working for the single thread case.
+Currenty the B-tree doesn't get writen to harddisk but rather into a Hashmap in main memomry.
+I will update the interface soon, add some fancy building patterns and implement a hard disk storage.